top of page

 Charlie Moreno-Romero

-Pedagogue, anthropologist, and researcher.
+Charlie is a pedagogue, anthropologist, and researcher.
 Interested in democratic education, SDT, SDL, Circle practice, educational commoning.

 Luz Olid Díaz and David Caballero Pradas